brummetj/bitly-intern-challenge/README.md

 <TWITTER_ACCESS_TOKEN>
 <TWITTER_ACCESS_TOKEN_SECRET>
 ```
 If you decide to use OS variables just run for each variable in the command line such as.
+Maker sure you use all caps!
 `export TWITTER_CONSUMER_KEY=<YOUR_TOKEN>`

 Your folder structure should look like this.